-Position: Support Staff comments: Enables, but does not require, action by local governments.
+Recommended position: Board Direction Requested Staff comments: Enables, but does not require, action by local governments.
 Legislative Policy: DRCOG supports measures to improve safety for users of alternative modes, especially pedestrians and bicyclists, including efforts to improve the safety of the traveling public - drivers, transit riders, pedestrians and bicyclists.
 House Bill 25-1046: Increase Maximum Number of Transportation Planning Regions Bill Summary: Increases the maximum number of transportation planning regions (TPR) of the state from 15 to 16.
 This increase in the maximum number of transportation planning regions results in the potential membership of the statewide transportation advisory committee also increasing by one member, from 17 to 18 members.
-Sponsors: Richardson & Pelton Status: Postponed Indefinitely Fiscal Note for House Bill 25-1046 Position: Oppose Staff comments: DRCOG is currently one of 15 existing TPRs and one of 17 members of the STAC.
+Sponsors: Richardson & Pelton Status: Transportation, Housing and Local Government Fiscal Note: Unavailable at this time.

+Recommended position: Oppose Staff comments: DRCOG is currently one of 15 existing TPRs and one of 17 members of the STAC.
 That means that although the DRCOG TPR includes 57.7% of the state's population, it has 5.9% of the STAC representation.
 The result of this bill would be to further reduce DRCOG's representation on STAC.
 Legislative Policy: DRCOG supports legislation to ensure that representation on the Transportation Commission reflects approximately equal populations based on the most recent population census.
 Senate Bill 25-030: Increase Transportation Mode Choice Reduce Emissions Bill Summary: The bill requires the Colorado Department of Transportation (CDOT), no later than October 31, 2025, to present a statewide mode choice assessment to the Transportation Legislation Review Committee (TLRC), the Transportation Commission, and the Colorado Energy Office, which assessment must include recommendations for targets for 2030, 2035, 2040, 2045, and 2050.
 CDOT, metropolitan planning organizations (MPOs), and transit providers that provide public transit to a population of 100,000 or more.

 No later than June 1, 2026, CDOT must adopt rules establishing mode choice targets.
 No later than October 31, 2026, and every 3 years thereafter, CDOT, in coordination with the MPOs, must present a report to the TLRC on the mode choice targets and the entities' plans to implement the mode choice targets (mode choice implementation plans).
-No later than December 31, 2026, and every 5 years thereafter, CDOT, MPOs, subject transit providers, and local governments with a population of 25,000 individuals or more must each prepare a mode choice implementation plan, which must include certain information about the mode choice targets, a multimodal transportation gaps summary, and an analysis of certain projected greenhouse gas emissions.
+No later than December 31, 2026, and every 5 years thereafter, CDOT, MPOs, subject transit providers, and local governments with a population of 25,000 individuals or more must each prepare a mode choice targets, a multimodal transportation gaps summary, and an analysis of certain projected greenhouse gas emissions.
 State funds may be available for the development of those plans.

 Sponsors: Winter & Hinrichson/Froelich

-Status: Senate Transportation and Energy
+Status: Transportation and Energy

 Fiscal Note: Unavailable at this time.